patrick-ogrady/snowplow/README.md

 </p>

 <p align="center"><b>
-SNOWPLOW IS CONSIDERED <a href="https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha">ALPHA SOFTWARE</a>.
+SNOWPLOW IS CONSIDERED ALPHA SOFTWARE.
 USE AT YOUR OWN RISK!
 </b></p>

 ## Origins
 When setting up my own [avalanche](https://www.avax.network) validator, I couldn't find any simple tools to backup my validator staking credentials or send simple text message alerts if the validator went haywire.
-So, I made my own `snowplow` to help tame the avalanche...zing.
+So, I made my own snowplow to help tame the avalanche...zing.

 ## Install
 To install `snowplow`, you must first install `golang` (to compile the code).